by-robots/helios/readme.md

 ## Errors
 Exceptions thrown, and what they mean.

 - `MEMORY_NOT_FOUND` - A data value was attempted to be retrieved from the memory store but was not found.
+- `SENTENCE_INCOMPLETE` - The supplied input could not be interpreted.
+Input should contain one verb and one noun.
+- `NO_ACTION` - No action is currently available for the given input.